 The Company's credit risk is primarily attributable to its cash.
-The risk exposure is limited to its carrying value at the statement of financial position date.
+The risk exposure is limited to their carrying values at the statement of financial position date.
 Cash is held as cash deposits with counterparties that carry investment grade ratings as assessed by external rating agencies.
 The Company does not invest in asset-backed deposits or investments.